Early Childhood Education

 - C-ID:C-ID EDUC 200

 This course introduces students to teaching diverse learners in today's contemporary schools, Kindergarten through grade 12 (K-12).
-Students will complete three hours weekly (minimum of 45 hours per semester) in a field placement in a college-approved local public elementary classroom under the supervision of a credentialed teacher.
-Weekly class meetings will cover: teaching as a profession and career, historical and philosophical foundations of the United States education system, contemporary educational issues, California's content standards and frameworks, and teacher performance standards, as well as observation skills, communication skills, diversity and social issues.
+Students will complete three hours weekly (minimum of 45 hours per semester) at a field placement in a college-approved local public elementary classroom under the supervision of a credentialed teacher.
+Course content covers teaching as a profession and career, historical and philosophical foundations of the United States education system, contemporary educational issues, California's content standards and frameworks, and teacher performance standards, as well as observation skills, communication skills, diversity and social issues.
 Students' fieldwork experiences will integrate and apply the course content.
+In order to participate in the fieldwork portion of the course, students will need to complete any clearance processes required by the cooperating school's policies.
+These may include but are not limited to: fingerprinting, mandated reporter training, background checks, and vaccinations.

 Student Learning Outcomes